wstrm/wstrm-www/content/posts/gentoo_with_dm-crypt_luks.md

 ---
-title: "Gentoo with DM-Crypt LUKS (Work In Progress)"
+title: "Gentoo with DM-Crypt LUKS and EFI (Work In Progress)"
 date: "2016-05-21"
-description: "Install Gentoo with DM-Crypt LUKS."
+description: "Meta guide to install Gentoo with DM-Crypt LUKS and EFI."
 categories:
     - "gentoo"
     - "os"